 The second thing we must keep in mind is that the Torah is, above all, a blueprint for life.
 Every character, episode and event related in the Torah is actually another piece of a comprehensive spiritual map - a spiritual map that lays out the inner nature of our lives and all our challenges.
 So the full implications of the command to obliterate Amalek can only be appreciated by understanding its spiritual dimensions.
+For Amalek is an archetype that lives with - and within - us today.

-The pieces finally come together, and the deeper nature of this command becomes clear, when we consider that the very name Amalek conveys doubt.
-In fact, in Hebrew, the word "Amalek" and the word for "doubt" (safek) share the same numerical value (240).
+The pieces finally come together, and the deeper nature of this command becomes clear, when we consider that the very name Amalek conveys "doubt."
+In fact, in Hebrew, the word Amalek and the word safek share the same numerical value (240).